-Reel Position in "Down" Crops
+Reel Position in Down Crops

-The pickup reel height in down crops should be low so the tines can lift the crop up and onto the cutter bar.
-The tines should be adjusted so they pick up the crop and lift it onto the cutter bar with a minimum of the crop carrying around the reel.

-The fore and aft position of the reel should be adjusted so the reel center tube is about 12 inches (300mm) in front of the cutter bar so the crop is lifted before it gets to the cutter bar.
+- The reel height in down crops should be low enough that the tines can lift the crop up and onto the cutter bar. - The tines should be adjusted so they pick up the crop and lift it onto the cutter bar with a minimum of the crop carrying around the reel. - The fore and aft position of the reel should be adjusted so the reel center tube is about 12 inches (300 mm) in front of the cutter bar so the crop is lifted before it gets to the cutter bar.

+Care must be taken to ensure that the reel tines do not come in contact IMPORTANT with the cutter bar.
+Tine contact will cause damage to the tines, knife sections, and guards.
 At no time should the reel tines contact the ground.
-Contact with the ground or with rocks will cause damage to the tines, pivot points and stars.
+Contact with the ground or with rocks will cause damage to the reel.